f5devcentral/f5-agility-labs-nginx/docs/class5/module1/lab1/lab1.rst

 .. image:: images/nim_instance_detail.png

-8. Notice that the **Details** is the default tab in this screen.
+1. Notice that the **Details** tab is loaded by default in this screen.
 Scroll through the contents of the **Details** tab.
 In the first section titled **Instance Details**, notice that you can see details about the NGINX Instance itself, including version, status, configuration path, and more.

 .. image:: images/nim_instance_details.png